-Era Alaska family is now proud to offer scheduled service to more than 100 communities statewide.
+The Era Alaska family is now proud to offer scheduled service to more than 100 communities statewide.
 Our team of professionals on the ground and in the air has the history and experience to offer the highest level of customer satisfaction today — and for the future.
-Passenger groups and odd sized cargo up to 6,000 pounds, the group has charter authority for anywhere in our great state, Canada and the Lower 48.
+We offer service for passenger groups and odd-sized cargo up to 6,000 pounds, and have charter authority for anywhere in our great state, Canada and the Lower 48.

 One of the earliest pieces of the Era Alaska puzzle fell into place in 1948.
 Era Aviation began operations that year as Carl Brady flew the first commercial helicopter to Alaska to work on a mapping contract for the U.S. government.

 These small mapping routes grew over the years until scheduled passenger service took flight in May 1983.
 At that time, the company was wholly owned by Rowan Companies.

 After a series of owners, Era Aviation joined with the combined Hageland Aviation and Frontier Flying Service in 2009 under the Era Alaska family umbrella.
 The newest partnership formed the largest airgroup in the state by serving more cities and passengers with the largest airplane fleet in Alaska.
 Era’s scheduled regional passenger and cargo flights offer comfort, convenience and impeccable service, primarily using a combination of Bombardier Dash-8 and Beechcraft 1900D and 1900C aircraft.